-- Surround the base of the plants with lawn mowings, bark chips, or similar to keep weeds down and moisture in.
+- Surround the base of the plants with lawn mowings, bark chips or similar to keep weeds down and moisture in.
 Water frequently during long dry spells.

-- Your children will love to watch their den/playhouse come to life and grow up all on its own.
+Your children will love to watch their den/playhouse come to life and grow up all on its own.
 The speed at which beans grow is impressive.
 It will not require much patience on the part of your children.
-Ultimately they will also be fascinated by the fun of harvesting their own beans, plus the den will look ever so pretty covered in the delicate red flowers that runner beans produce in abundance.
+Ultimately, they will also be fascinated by the fun of harvesting their own beans.
+Plus, the den will look ever so pretty covered in the delicate red flowers that runner beans produce in abundance.

-- Tip: remember to keep harvesting the beans regularly to encourage the plants to continue flowering and producing for as long as possible.
+The den will last from the start of spring and on through the end of summer.
+Just remember to keep harvesting the beans regularly to encourage the plants to continue flowering and producing for as long as possible.

 This den can also be made with other climbing plants, including fragrant sweet peas, which look beautiful, smell divine, and attract lots of butterflies, bees, and birds to your garden.
 You also have the advantage of a summer-long supply of gorgeous, scented blooms to fill the vases around your home.
 And the more you pick the flowers, the more they produce.